rajat19/interview-questions/src/content/questions/serialize-and-deserialize-binary-tree.md

 ---
-author: "Rajat Srivastava"
-title: "Serialize and Deserialize Binary Tree"
+title: Serialize and Deserialize Binary Tree
-topics: "string tree depth-first-search breadth-first-search design binary-tree"
+topics: [string, tree, depth-first-search, breadth-first-search, design, binary-tree]
-langs: "java py"
+langs: [java, py]
-tc: "O(n)"
+tc: O(n)
-sc: "O(n)"
+sc: O(n)
 leetid: 297
-companies: None
+companies: [facebook, google, linkedin, uber]
-difficulty: "hard"
+difficulty: hard
-date: 2025-06-18T01:15:27.875763
+gfg:
+hackerrank:
+interviewbit:
+leetcode: serialize-and-deserialize-binary-tree
 ---
 Serialization is the process of converting a data structure or object into a sequence of bits so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be reconstructed later in the same or another computer environment.
 Design an algorithm to serialize and deserialize a binary tree.
 There is no restriction on how your serialization/deserialization algorithm should work.
 You just need to ensure that a binary tree can be serialized to a string and this string can be deserialized to the original tree structure.